Margaret Oliver: Intimidation of victim nicknamed Amber by authorities and subsequent resignation

 Oliver claims that she was told by colleagues that they planned on never using the testimonies of the family of the sisters and her mother, nicknamed Amber.
 She claims that they were trying to alienate the mother and to make her go away and stop co-operating with the police so that there would be no evidence of the crimes.
 Oliver also claims that they did not record the crimes that the family alleged in their testimonies but instead just buried all of the reports.
 When Oliver got upset about the handling of the case, she claims one of her seniors told her, "Maggie, calm down.
 Listen: What would these kids ever contribute to society?
 They should have just been drowned at birth".
 Then, Oliver stormed off the job.
-Her colleagues proceeded not to tell the family that they were not using their testimonies to prosecute the perpetrators.
+Her colleagues did not tell the family that they were not using their testimonies to prosecute the perpetrators.
 When they had to put up a trial because of public outrage, they realised that they need the testimony of one of the girls for it.
 To force her to testify, they turned her from a victim to an offender for the crimes.
 They used the videotapes of the interviews that Oliver had conducted with her to prosecute her.
-Although the girl was never told of her charges, a breach of judicial, she was portrayed as a madam who had procured other girls for the pedophile sex ring although she had been onlt 15 at that time.
+Although the girl was never told of her charges, a breach of judicial procedures, she was portrayed as a madam who had procured other girls for the pedophile sex ring although she had been only 15 at that time.
 That would have never stood in court, as the CPS had already identified her as a victim.
 However, the girl was so scared of the charges that she complied and testified again during the trial.
 Oliver was forbidden from talking to the family.